keiferconvertino/nba-tanking/README.md

 The api will reload if you make edits.<br />

+Note: This command only works on Windows. <br />

+For Mac/Linux: Run `cd api && venv/bin/flask run --no-debugger`

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />